Searching for

 George Schipporeit

-The Sagrada Familia is a manifestation of the continuation and transgression of Gothic Revivalism.
-Gaudí inherited the project one year after its commencement from the architect Francesc del Villar who proposed a Gothic plan.
-When Gaudí took over this plan could not be abandoned but was adapted to his personal values and techniques.
-As construction continues, its growth was not based on the traditional ground-up method but a piecemeal one.
+The Sagrada Família is a manifestation of the continuation and transgression of Gothic Revivalism.
+Gaudí inherited the project one year after its commencement from the architect Francisco del Villar who proposed a Gothic plan.
+When Gaudí took over this plan, it could not be abandoned but he adapted it to his personal values and techniques.
+As construction continued, its growth was not based on the traditional ground-up method but a piecemeal one.
 Entire parts were completed at a time in order to impress investors.
-This resulted in a complex non-linear transformation.
-Instead of growing vertically in a wholistic manner like a tree it grew as components.
+This resulted in a complex nonlinear transformation.
+Instead of growing vertically in a wholistic manner like a tree, it grew as components.
 This was made possible in part due to Gaudí’s structural ingenuity in the removal of the buttress.
-He viewed the buttress as an unnecessary imposition that negated the architects ability to control the distribution of natual light to the interiors. it was this engineering prowess which Le Corbusier admired on his visit in 1928.
+He viewed the buttress as an unnecessary imposition that negated the architect’s ability to control the distribution of natural light to the interiors.
+It was this engineering prowess that Le Corbusier admired on his visit in 1928.

-The research will entail documenting these transformations in relation to their references: historical and contemporary structures.
-The intention here is to map out the forces which have shaped this project.
-In addition, a generative case study will be done which takes the original plan that Gaudí started from.
+My research will entail documenting these transformations in relation to their references: historical and contemporary structures.
+The intention is to map out the forces that have shaped this project.
+In addition, a generative case study will be done, which takes the original plan that Gaudí started from.
 The idea is to experiment with a different growth model, which tests the flexibility of his structural principles.

 My proposed itinerary will be based in Barcelona with sequential excursions to the following sites:

-3. The work of Santiago Calatrava in Seville and Barcelona, Spain.
+• The work of Santiago Calatrava in Seville and Barcelona, Spain

 Hillside development, the Triple House. © Ramiro Diaz-Granados.